Looking for the best studio monitor headphones that won’t break the bank? Look no further than the outstanding pair of headphones in this article.

 The headphones are collapsible, making them portable and easy to carry around.
 The included detachable cable ensures convenient storage and replacement.

-The SRH440A is built tough to last a long time and be durable.
+The SRH440A is built to last and is durable.
 It has replaceable ear cushions for extra comfort.

 The headphones have a high impedance of 44 ohms.
 This is great for professional audio equipment.